thejoshwolfe/yauzl/README.md

    Don't scan for local file headers.
    Read the central directory for file metadata.
  * Don't block the JavaScript thread.
-   Use and provide async apis.
+   Use and provide async APIs.
  * Keep memory usage under control.
    Don't attempt to buffer entire files in RAM at once.